cdscala/CV/CurriculumVitae.md

 ### Freelance Developer & Technical Consultant – Self-Employed (Argentina)
 *2007 – Present (occasional projects)*
+- Developed custom desktop applications using Java and JavaFX, focusing on cross-platform solutions.
 - Delivered custom software, hardware support, and consulting for small clients.
 - Diagnosed systems and performed repairs on **Windows**, **Linux**, and **macOS**.
 - Advised on infrastructure, data migration, and interoperability.